rabbykhairul/Chess_game/README.md

 To start the game, navigate to the game folder using the terminal and type this command:
 `$ruby play_game.rb`

+To exit the game before checkmate, use the command `Ctrl+C`

 Note: You should have Ruby programming language installed in your machine to try the game.